Loring Buzzell: Managing Lu Ann Simms (1954–1959)

 In October 1955, after exactly five years of working for Richmond, Buzzell left the music publishing firms to manage his wife Simms.
 Buzzell had slowly begun to manage his wife's business affairs in late 1954, helping with the promotion of her Columbia Records releases.
-During her maternity leave and pregnancy, from March to October 1955, he handled all of her music-related affairs, and when her doctor gave her the go-ahead to return to work, after the birth of their first daughter Cynthia, Buzzell decided to make take up the position full-time.
+During her maternity leave and pregnancy, from March to October 1955, he handled all of her music-related affairs, and when her doctor gave her the go-ahead to return to work, after the birth of their first daughter Cynthia, Buzzell decided to take up the position full-time.

 Simms was still signed to her five-year recording contract with Columbia Records when Buzzell became her manager.
 Once that contract expired in 1957, he negotiated for her a three-year recording contract with Jubilee Records.
 Jubilee Records released Simms' sole LP, At Separate Tables, as well as six 45s and an EP.